BedCrabDev/MCDiamondFire-Awesome/README.md

 Here are some other things you can do to help:
 * Update mod versions, if needed
 * Fix typos in this README or the website
-* Mark mods as deprecated if they are for an outdated version of minecraft that DiamondFire doesn't support
+* Mark mods as outdated version of Minecraft that DiamondFire doesn't support